Tuplanolla/bike-rack/README.md

 There are two options that produce a total of four variations of the model.
-In economy mode, the rack uses less wood, and without reinforcements, the rack uses less screws.
+In economy mode, the rack uses less wood, and without reinforcements, the rack uses fewer screws.